tommiehansen/SwedishPolls/External/README.md

 ---

 #### Difference to /Data/Polls.csv
 The data will follow Polls.csv where data is available from 'external source' and add 'NA' to the CSV-files where data does not exist or can not be calculated in some fashion.
 Merged data will also follow this pattern.

+All data is always sorted on A: `collectPeriodTo DESC` and B: `Company DESC`.

 ---